-See a list of recent graduates of the UA graduate program in orchestral and opera conducting.
+See a list of recent or soon-to-be graduates of the UA graduate program in orchestral and opera conducting.

 Performance opportunities The breadth and abundance of performance opportunities at the University of Arizona are unparalleled for its MM and DMA students of orchestral conducting.
 The studio size is limited to 2-3 students and frequent conducting assignments are made on a rotating basis with various ensembles, assuring a breadth of experience.

-Arizona Symphony Orchestra Conducting students have both reading, workshop and performance opportunities with the School of Music’s top orchestra while serving as assistant conductors.
-Recent workshop opportunities have included Stravinsky’s Le Sacre du printemps Rimsky-Korsakov’s Capriccio Espagnol and Copland’s Appalachian Spring (13-instrument version) and Beethoven Symphony No. 5.
+Arizona Symphony Orchestra Conducting students have reading, workshop and performance opportunities with the School of Music’s top orchestra while serving as assistant conductors.
+Recent workshop opportunities have included Stravinsky’s Le Sacre du printemps and Copland’s Appalachian Spring (13-instrument version) and Beethoven Symphony No. 5.
 Students accompany student competition winners on the annual President’s Concert each February.
-Recent performances include Prokofiev Piano Concerto No. 2, Brahms Violin Concerto (first movement) and Tchaikovsky Violin Concerto (first movement).
+Recent performances include Korngold Cello Concerto, Tchaikovsky Piano Concerto (first movement), Prokofiev Piano Concerto No. 2, Brahms Violin Concerto (first movement) and Tchaikovsky Violin Concerto (first movement) and numerous opera arias.

-UA Opera Theater DMA students often serve as the assistant conductor for the two annual UA Opera Theater productions.
+UA Opera Theater DMA students often serve as the assistant conductor for UA Opera Theater productions.
 They conduct musical and staging rehearsals sometimes culminating in conducting a performance.
 There are additional opportunities to serve as music director, coach, and conductor of opera scenes programs each semester.
-Recent student conductor performances include L’Enfant et les Sortilèges, L’elisir d’amore, The Mikado, Die Zauberflöte, La traviata, and Die Fledermaus.
+Recent student conductor performances include Le nozze di Figaro, Dido and Aeneas, L’Enfant et les sortilèges, L’elisir d’amore, The Mikado, Die Zauberflöte, La traviata, Die Fledermaus and Orpheus in the Underworld.

-Private Lessons Regular one-on-one lessons cover a variety of aspects related to conducting: technique, analysis, rehearsal techniques, etc. Frequent analysis of student video recordings is encouraged.
+Private Lessons Regular one-on-one lessons cover a variety of aspects related to conducting: technique, analysis, rehearsal techniques, etc. Student video recordings, self critiques and observation notes by Dr. Cockrell frequently reviewed together.

 Seminar Students and Dr. Cockrell meet regularly for sessions addressing a variety of pertinent subjects: score analysis, study and memorization skills, instrumentation, personal and time management, performance practice, programming, public speaking and leadership skills, etc.